interface Stream<T>

 join

-Returns a string resulting from converting each element to string with options.valueToString
+Returns a string resulting from converting each element to string with options.valueToString, interspersed with options.sep, starting with options.start and ending with options.end.

 join(options?: {